-After the treatment area is cleansed the doctor will apply to your skin a topical anesthetic cream to numb the area.
-After 30 minutes the treatment will be performed.
-The pain during the treatment is very minimal if any.
+After the treatment area is cleansed, the doctor will apply a topical anesthetic cream to your skin to numb the area.
+After 30 minutes, the treatment will be performed.
+The pain during the treatment is very minimal, if any.
 After the treatment, the treated skin will be red for a few hours.
-On the second day of treatment, small micro crusts will form on the skin, which can last up to 5 days.
+On the second day of treatment, small micro crusts will form on the skin, lasting up to 5 days.
 Multiple studies using this system found no incidences of infection, scarring, hypopigmentation, or any other serious complications in any of the patients.

 What is fractional micro-needling with radiofrequency?

-Fractionated RF micro-needling uses very thin, 300-micron needles, to safely deliver fractional radio-frequency (RF) energy to specific locations into the deeper skin layer known as the dermis.
-This energy promotes the body's natural production of collagen and elastin, which fill and decrease the width and depth of acne scars.
+Fractionated RF micro-needling uses very thin, 300-micron needles to safely deliver fractional radio-frequency (RF) energy to specific locations into the deeper skin layer known as the dermis.
+This energy promotes the body's natural production of collagen and elastin, which fills and decreases acne scars' width and depth.

 What are the advantages of fractional RF micro-needling over fractional lasers?

 There are many advantages to fractionated RF micro-needling over fractional lasers.
-A limitation in treating acne scarring with fractional lasers has in the treatment of acne scars, is the risk of hyperpigmentation, particularly in darker skin types.
-Radiofrequency energy is not absorbed by melanin, which decreases the risk of post-inflammatory hyperpigmentation, In addition, in contrast to the uncontrolled tissue interactions with fractional lasers, the energy in fractional RF systems can be accurately controlled and can be delivered by the needles at precise depths.
+A limitation in treating acne scarring with fractional lasers has in treating acne scars is the risk of hyperpigmentation, particularly in darker skin types.
+Radiofrequency energy is not absorbed by melanin, which decreases the risk of post-inflammatory hyperpigmentation; in addition, in contrast to the uncontrolled tissue interactions with fractional lasers, the energy in fractional RF systems can be accurately controlled and can be delivered by the needles at precise depths.

-Both RF and fractional lasers have been shown to stimulate collagen production which will help decrease wrinkling and tighten the skin.
-Radiofrequency has the added advantage of increasing elastin density which can be significant in the treatment of depressed and icepick acne scars.
+Both RF and fractional lasers have been shown to stimulate collagen production, which will help decrease wrinkling and tighten the skin.
+Radiofrequency has the added advantage of increasing elastin density, which can significantly treat depressed and icepick acne scars.